jhildenbiddle/class-change/README.md

 - A consistent interface for manipulating CSS class names in legacy (IE9+) and modern browsers.
 - Simplified CSS class change event delegation.
-- The ability to specify multiple class names as arrays or a space-separated strings.
+- The ability to specify multiple class names as arrays or space-separated strings.
-- The ability to `require` a single object with all methods.
+- The ability to `require` all methods as a single object.
-- The ability to `require` individual methods as separate modules (for including in other libraries as needed).
+- The ability to `require` individual methods as needed (for including with other libraries).
 - The ability replace or work alongside classList polyfills.

 ## Why?

 Manipulating CSS class names is a common front-end development practice.
-Modern browsers that support [Element.classList](https://developer.mozilla.org/en/DOM/element.classList) methods provide a consistent interface for handling class name changes, but some browsers lack classList support while others suffer from incomplete implementations.
-Even with modern classList support, the repetitive nature of delegating multiple CSS class change events can quickly lead to code bloat.
+Modern browsers that support [Element.classList](https://developer.mozilla.org/en/DOM/element.classList) methods provide a consistent interface for handling class name changes, but some browsers suffer from incomplete implementations or lack support entirely.
+Even with modern classList support, the repetitive nature of the code required to delegate class change events can lead to unnecessary code bloat.

 - Internet Explore 9 does not support [Element.classList](https://developer.mozilla.org/en/DOM/element.classList) methods.

-- Internet Explorer 10 and 11 (as well as older versions of Chrome, Firefox and Safari) provide limited classList support that suffer from [known issues](http://caniuse.com/#feat=classlist) such as the inability to add, remove or toggle multiple class names in a single call.
+- Internet Explorer 10 and 11 (as well as older versions of Chrome, Firefox and Safari) provide limited classList support that suffers from [known issues](http://caniuse.com/#feat=classlist) such as the inability to add, remove or toggle multiple class as described in the official classList specification.

-- [Polyfills](https://github.com/eligrey/classList.js/) are available that provide a consistent classList implementation across all browsers, but these polyfills lack the ability to apply class changes to multiple elements with a single call or specify classes as arrays and space-separated strings because these features are not part of the official classList specification.
+- [Polyfills](https://github.com/eligrey/classList.js/) are available that provide a consistent classList implementation across browsers, but these polyfills lack the ability to apply changes to multiple elements with a single method call or specify classes as arrays and space-separated strings because these features are not part of the official classList specification.

-- Neither classList polyfills nor native classList methods help simplify the process of delegating class change events.
-Given the frequent need to manipulate CSS class names in web applications, reducing the amount of repetitive code required to handle these events can reduce code bloat and enforce best practices.
+- Neither polyfills nor native classList methods help address the repetitive nature of the code required to delegate class change events.
+Given the frequent need to manipulate class names in web applications, reducing the amount of code required to handle these events can reduce code bloat and enforce best practices.

 ## Installation